 These are some of the standard closing costs when purchasing property:

-Appraisal: Sometimes used to confirm the market value of a property.
+Appraisal: Sometimes requested to confirm the market value of a property.
 If applicable, the lender will order the report but the client is responsible for the cost which is approximately $300.
-If required, the appraiser will contact the client for payment before completing.
 Appraisals are normally requested for conventional mortgages (20% down or more), rentals, private sales, foreclosures, private sales…

 Inspection report: An inspection report is a thorough evaluation of the property.
 The inspection report addresses the condition of, but not limited to: foundations, electrical, plumbing, heating, water heaters, appliances, fireplaces… While this report is not mandatory with most lenders, it is in your own best interests to understand the condition of the home you are purchasing.
 This report costs approximately $600.